Dear UE Steward,

 This is an important distinction.
 Information that employers gather and use for discipline, because they are required by OSHA, or to run internal health and safety programs is not covered by HIPAA.
 This information is not used for providing health care, it is used by an employer to run their business or service.
 Just because it is about employees’ health issues does not make it confidential.

-When Does HIPPA Apply and is it's Ban on Information Total?
+When Does HIPAA Apply and Is Its Ban on Information Total?

 Here’s a situation when HIPAA does apply.
 Consider this.
 UE Local 264 represents workers at a mental health facility.
 One day the union is faced with a problem.
 One of the members has been accused by a patient of abuse and is going to be fired.
 The union asks to see the patient’s medical and treatment records to see if the patient’s problems could cause him to make false accusations.
 They also ask to see reports of any other complaints the patient has made about other workers.
 The employer refuses both requests on the grounds that providing the Union with this information would violate the patients HIPAA rights.